 There have been several accidents at Lake Lanier, some of which have been caught on video.
 These videos show a variety of accidents, from construction mishaps to personal injury incidents.
 Many of these accidents have resulted in wrongful death.

 The Stovall Mill Covered Bridge is a historic bridge that is connected to the lake.
-The bridge was built in the 1800s and had limited capabilities to find unmarked graves.
+The bridge was built in the 1800s and could not find unmarked graves.
 The Army Corps of Engineers reused parts of the old bridge to build a new one nearby.
 The Stovall Mill Covered Bridge is connected to the lake because the Army Corps of Engineers wanted to create a lake.

 FAQs